-Are you one of the lucky applicants who received an interview invitation from Harvard Business School last week?
+Are you one of the lucky applicants who just received an interview invitation from Harvard Business School?
 The HBS interview really is the deciding factor as to whether or not the candidate gets in.
 SBC’s team includes several Harvard Business School admissions experts, including former HBS Admissions Officers who also hold HBS degrees.
 In other words, their expertise is deep.

 SBC consultant and former HBS Admissions Officer Andrea has exclusive insider advice about preparing for the HBS interview.
 Today, we’re sharing this wisdom with you.

 “The interview really is the deciding factor as to whether or not the candidate gets in,” Andrea reveals.
 “Very few interviews don’t go well, so you really have to rise to the top of the good interviews.”